shapedthought/veeam-easy-connect/README.md

     res_data = vec.put(address, body_data) -> dict

 All of these methods return a deserialized response.
-No delete method is available and is not planned.

 ## Short Request URLs